jellydn/grpc-demo-monorepo/apps/modern-hello/README.md

 > Demo RPC app with NodeJS

-Connect-Node is on the roadmap so this implementation is base on this Github [issue](https://github.com/bufbuild/protobuf-es/issues/252#issuecomment-1282549160)
+~~Connect-Node is on the roadmap so this implementation is based on this Github [issue](https://github.com/bufbuild/protobuf-es/issues/252#issuecomment-1282549160)~~
+Connect-Node is now available!
+Please refer to the `hello-connect` app for implementation examples.

 ## Usage